CSLearning4U/StudentCSP/_sources/CSPUntimedPracticeQuestions/exam25_4.rst

       :answer_c: Undecidable problems always have a solution.
       :answer_d: Problems that cannot be solved with an algorithm are called solvable.
       :correct: a
       :feedback_a: Correct.
-A decidable problem is solvable in finite steps.
+A decidable problem is solvable.
       :feedback_b: Incorrect.
 If a problem is solvable, it cannot be undecidable.
       :feedback_c: Incorrect.
 It is impossible to construct an algorithm that solves an undecidable problem.
       :feedback_d: Incorrect.
 Problems than cannot be solved with an algorithm are called unsolvable.